If you are reading this blog, I am assuming you are feeling some level of uncertainty or anxiety about choosing a college major.

 A major is a specific subject area college student specializes in.
 Typically, between one-third and one-half of the courses, you’ll take in college will be in your major or related to it.

-A minor is a secondary field you can study in while completing your major degree program.
+A minor is a secondary field you can study while completing your major degree program.
 It’s a specialization that requires fewer courses than a major.
 Minors are only required for certain degrees.

 Steps for choosing a Major